ghali007/Optimizers/README.md

 # Optimizers
-in this work we will explore some useful optimizers, (keras, tensorflow and tensorflow addons)
+in this work we will explore some useful optimizers, (tensorflow and tensorflow addons, tflearn)